Skip to main content

 If using this technique in the humid or marine climates, the ducts must be encapsulated with spray foam before installing the blown insulation.
 See Encapsulated Ducts and Ducts Buried in Attic Insulation & Encapsulated for more information.

-Buried ducts are laid on the attic floor then covered with attic floor insulation.
+Buried ducts are laid on the floor of a vented attic then covered with spray foam and blown attic floor insulation

-Figure 1.
-Buried ducts are laid on the attic floor then covered with attic floor insulation.
-(Source: Steven Winter Associates.)
+Buried ducts are laid on the floor of a vented attic then covered with spray foam and blown attic floor insulation

 The effective R-value of a buried duct installation depends on the size of the ducts, the R-value of the duct insulation, and the depth of the loose-fill insulation.
 Table 1 shows effective R-values for 8-inch round ducts at three attic insulation levels and three duct insulation levels (R-4.2, R-6, and R-8).